 Mr. Meyer has been a director of Activision Blizzard since January 2014.
 At the end of 2013, Mr. Meyer retired as the chairman of Warner Brothers Entertainment Inc. He joined Warner Brothers as a director of business affairs in 1971 and held positions of increasing responsibility throughout his tenure there, eventually serving as Warner Brothers’ chief executive officer and chairman from October 1999 until March 2013 and as chairman through December 2013.
 Mr. Meyer co-founded the consulting firm North Ten Mile Associates, LLC following his retirement from Warner Brothers, and currently serves as the manager and co-chief executive officer of that firm.
 Mr. Meyer is a member of the board of councilors of the USC School of Cinematic Arts, a member of the Academy of Motion Picture Arts & Sciences, a member and former governor of the Academy of Television Arts & Sciences, and a member and former director of the Hollywood Radio and Television Society.
-He also serves on the board of directors of the Federal Reserve Bank of San Francisco and of Human Rights Watch and on the advisory board of the Smithsonian National Museum of American History.
+He also serves on the board of directors of the Federal Reserve Bank of San Francisco and of Human Rights Watch, on the advisory board of the Smithsonian National Museum of American History, and on the advisory committee on International Economic Policy of the U.S. Department of State.
 Mr. Meyer holds a B.A. degree in English from the University of Rochester and a J.D. degree from Case Western Reserve University School of Law.

 Mr. Morgado has been a director of Activision Blizzard since February 1997.
 Mr. Morgado is chairman of Maroley Media Group, a media entertainment investment company he established in 1995.
 He previously served as the chairman and the chief executive officer of Warner Music Group from 1985 to 1995.
 Mr. Morgado serves on the board of directors of the Maui Arts & Cultural Center.
 He is also a member of the board of managers of Nest Top, the controlling shareholder of Nest Family and Nest Learning Systems, a children’s entertainment company, and Kaanapali Kai, a real estate investment company, where he serves as its chairman.
 Mr. Morgado holds a B.A. degree in history and philosophy from Chaminade University of Honolulu and an M.P.A. degree from The State University of New York.

 Ms. Wynn has been a director of Activision Blizzard since October 2013.
-Ms. Wynn is a co-founder of Wynn Resorts and served as a director of the company since its inception in 2002 to April 2015.
-Prior to that, Ms. Wynn served in a similar capacity as director of Mirage Resorts from 1976 to 2000.
+Ms. Wynn is a co-founder of Wynn Resorts and served as a director of the company from its inception in 2002 to May 2015.
+Prior that, Ms. Wynn served in a similar capacity as a director of Mirage Resorts from 1976 to 2000.
 Ms. Wynn is the founding chairman of Communities in Schools of Nevada and the chairman of the national board of Communities in Schools.
 In addition, Ms. Wynn is president of the Nevada State Board of Education.
-She is also on the board of trustees of the Los Angeles County Museum of Art, the board of trustees of the Kennedy Center for the Performing Arts, the board of the Library of Congress Trust Fund and the board of governors of the Basketball Hall of Fame.
+She is also co-chairman of the board of trustees of the Los Angeles County Museum of Art, a member of the board of trustees of the Kennedy Center for the Performing Arts, and a member of the board of governors of the Basketball Hall of Fame.
 Ms. Wynn holds a B.A. in political science from George Washington University.